 The good news is that you can start puppies from the right paw if you intervene when they are young and growing.
 By inoculating puppies against potential problems from an early age, you can therefore prevent a lot of future headaches.
 As the saying goes "an ounce of prevention is worth a pound of cure."

 As in exercises for preventing resource guarding in puppies, you can therefore take several preventive steps for fostering confidence and independence in your pup so that he can grow into a well-adjusted companion.

 Exercises for Preventing Separation Anxiety in Puppies

-Most puppies when they enter their new homes tend to feel lonely their very first nights.
+Most new puppies upon entering their new homes tend to feel lonely on their very first nights.
 It is therefore common practice to let them sleep in their crates next to the owner's beds.
 This way the new owners can talk to their pups and reassure them by lowering their hands so that the pups realize they are not alone.

 Many owners though after some time start moving the crate away from the bedroom into a distant room and may also crate their puppies when they go to work.
 Soon, being in the crate starts being associated with social isolation and puppies start dreading being in it.

 It's very important to teach puppies to love their crates, and part of that is initially not leaving them alone in them for too long.
 Get your puppy used to gradual absences and make great things happen during that time.
 Ideally, you should do this when you have time off from work.